tuyettu1712/BikeDemandAnalysis/README.md

 ## Recommendations
 > Business Strategy:
-* Increase bike availability during light rain conditions as they positively impact rentals.
 * Capitalize on the growing trend by planning for increased demand each year.
 * Ensure more bikes are available during warmer temperatures and in September.
 > Marketing:
 * Reduce marketing efforts during spring and holidays as they negatively affect demand.
 * Consider special promotions during July to counteract the seasonal dip in rentals.
 > Weather Considerations:
-* Prepare for higher demand during light rain conditions, but also ensure safety measures for riders.
-* Monitor weather forecasts closely, especially for mist, to adjust bike availability accordingly.
+* Monitor weather forecasts closely, especially for light rain and mist, to adjust bike availability accordingly.
 > Model Validation: Although the model shows slight deviations in residuals, it remains robust; continue to monitor for any significant changes. <br>
 > Future Analysis: Collect more detailed weather data to refine predictions, especially for conditions like heavy rain which are currently unrepresented.